dortizp/react-keepable/README.md

 ### To Do

-3. User sees a message when no notes are available
 4. User can view a form to create a new note
 5. User can add a new note
 6. User can select a custom color for a new note
-7. User can see notes list
 8. User can change the color of a note
 9. User can delete a note
 10. User can see a sidebar